Generic selectors

 Blue-Eye-Pleco

-• Common Names: Blue Eye Panaque
+• Common Names: Blue eye panaque

-• L-Number: /
+• L-Number: N/A

 • Scientific Name: Panaque cochliodon